MichaelStott/tech-squawks/web/content/aws/getting_started/pulumi.md

 {{% /tab %}}
 {{< /tabs >}}

-5. To validate that you are able to deploy to AWS, run the following.
-If unsuccessful, it may be due to incorectly configured AWS credentials.
+5. To verify deployments are working as expected, execute the following:
 {{< tabs groupId="CLI" >}}
 {{% tab name="CLI" %}}
 **Command**